pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 1. Plan configuration changes.

     1. Configure an EXTERNAL **listener** for every broker for external access from TiDB Cloud.
-Pick a unique port as EXTERNAL port, for example `39092`.
+Select a unique port as EXTERNAL port, for example `39092`.
     2. Configure an EXTERNAL **advertised listener** based on **Kafka Advertised Listener Pattern** you get from TiDB Cloud for every broker node to help TiDB Cloud differentiate between different brokers.
-Different EXTERNAL advertised listeners help Kafka clients from TiDB Cloud side route requests to the right broker.
+Different EXTERNAL advertised listeners help Kafka clients from TiDB Cloud route requests to the right broker.

         - `<port>` differentiates brokers from Kafka Private Link Service access point.
 Plan a port range for EXTERNAL advertised listeners of all brokers, for example `range from 9093`.
 These ports do not have to be actual ports listened on brokers.
-They are ports listened on load balancer for Private Link Service which will forward requests to different brokers.
+They are ports listened on the load balancer for Private Link Service that will forward requests to different brokers.
         - `AZ ID` in **Kafka Advertised Listener Pattern** indicates where the broker is deployed.
 TiDB Cloud will route requests to different endpoint DNS names based on the AZ ID.

       It is recommended to configure different broker IDs for different brokers to make it easy for troubleshooting.